Which juicer is best for you?

 "For People seeking Quality Juice"

 Known as slow speed juicers, these are an excellent choice for juicing a wide ranges of veg, fruit and in most cases wheatgrass.
 With a RPM of only 70RPM to 160RPM it reduces the oxidation of the juice and allows juice to be made and then kept for anything up to 48 hours.
 Although a more expensive option, they usually come with extras allowing the user to make smoothies, purees, salsas, sorbets and ice creams.
 Cleaning is still reasonably quick and easy like a centrifugal juicer and on most occassions just requires rinsing.
 The quality of the juice from a masticating juicer is known to be of better quality (due to the slower process) and generally produces a higher yeild over centrifugal juicers.
 A perfect choice for those looking for a excellent quality juice.
-Popular models include Matstone 6 in 1 and the NEW KT2200
+Popular models include Samson 6-in-1 and the NEW Kurvings Whole Fruit Juicer

 * Excellent juice quality